atiaamin2019/ExoCNV/README.md

 # ExoCNV
 This is a bioinformatics pipeline for the analysis of DNA Content of small Extracellular Vesicles.
+It uses short read sequencing data collected from small extracellular vesicles samples of two experimental contidions and performs copy number variation analysis of the genomic windows (default 5 kbp) across the chromosomes of an eukaryotic organism.

 <img width="1080" alt="Screenshot 2024-12-18 at 11 08 49 PM" src="https://github.com/user-attachments/assets/b21e77a6-7fe4-47c7-9932-30b1b484d1c8" />